 Green is Good as are Good Batteries

-There are no diesel engines onboard “Electrified”, just quiet, electric engines.
+There are no diesel engines onboard ELECTRIFIED, just quiet, electric engines.
 That means no fumes, no noise.
 Just silent gliding through the water when an additional push is necessary.
-There is a large battery storage onboard, which is recharged using solar power and hydro generation when sailing.
+A large battery storage area onboard allows recharging using solar power and hydro generation when sailing.

-On “Electrified” there is a standby diesel generator, but it only ever runs to charge the batteries when the alternative energy sources aren’t powerful enough.
-According to Jones, the high-capacity, ion batteries charge very quickly and will shut off the generator as soon as they are charged.
+On ELECTRIFIED there is a standby diesel generator, but it only ever runs to charge the batteries when the alternative energy sources aren’t powerful enough.
+According to Jones, the high-capacity, ion batteries charge very quickly and will shut off the generator as soon as they charge.

 Don’t Worry, You Won’t be Sacrificing Air Conditioning

-This means that the boat’s air conditioning can run for 9 hours off the batteries before they need another charge.
+This means that the eco-friendly boat charter air conditioning can run for 9 hours off the batteries before they need another charge.
 The boat can also motor for five to six hours off of the batteries.
 It only requires the generator to run for 1 to 2 hours before it can run the vessel’s systems again.